keboola/connection-docs/components/extractors/database/postgresql/index.md

 ### Signaling Table

-The connector needs access to a signaling table in the source database.
+When not run in `read_only` mode, the connector needs access to a signaling table in the source database.
 The signaling table is used by to connector to store various signal events and incremental snapshot watermarks.

 #### Creating a signaling data collection